onurbil/TENT/dataset_tools/README.md

 -----------------------------------------------------------------------------

-The 'eu_dataset_tensor.npy' has shape of (5470,18, 19) as (time, cities, measurement).
+The 'europe_dataset_tensor.npy' has shape of (5470,18, 19) as (time, cities, measurement).

-The first and last dates in 'eu_dataset_tensor.npy':
+The first and last dates in 'europe_dataset_tensor.npy':
 0:           2005-05-04
 5469:     2020-04-24
 (First test data: 2017-04-24)

-The order of measurements in 'eu_dataset_tensor.npy' and the minimum, maximum values:
+The order of measurements in 'europe_dataset_tensor.npy' and the minimum, maximum values:

 0:    day of the year               min: 1          max: 366
 1     high_temp(F)                  min: 10.0       max: 189.0